danny-baker/deploy-beast-datascience-vm/README.md

 ### How does storage work with vms?
 All VMs need a managed persistent disk for the OS image.
 You can attach additional disks (several usually) and mount them on the filesystem but note this is fidly if you are not comfortable with linux.
 By far, the quickest and easiest option is to just beef up the OS disk size (up to 4TiB SSD) to what you need for the task at hand.

+It's also worth nothing that many VM classes offer temporary high speed storage.
+This is usually located super local to your compute hardware and is basically the fastest storage you can get.
+Note it's ephemeral and only lasts a few days so is really useful for data processing stages.
+The temporary storage is automatically mounted on your VM at location `/mnt`.

 ### How do I transfer data to and from my VM?
-This is a full blown remote linux machine so it's not as straight forward as copy-pasting documents to your windows filesytem when you are running a localhost JHub server.
+This is a proper remote linux machine so it's not as straight forward as copy-pasting documents to your windows filesytem that you might be used to running JHub on your local machine.
 But, the beauty is that you can do most of your uploading/downloading directly through the Jupyter Hub server by way of the browser, which should cover most people's needs.
 Don't forget you can rip down data from the internet at lightening speeds from your VM ten times faster than on your home internet or Colab which is constrained to 130Mb/s, for example.

 **Getting data into your VM:**
 - From your pc: use the JHub upload feature in browser or tools like `rsync` from a linux terminal (requires you to have WSL in windows)